dgunruh/Bayesian-Inference-Group-Project/README.md

     - Write a routine that can move from one point in the 4-d Ωm/ Ωƛ/ H0/ M space to another -Davis/Tianqi
     - This routine will include a generating function that will propose new values of the parameters -Tianqi
     - This routine will also include a restriction of the possible parameter values, including an analytic elimination of the sampler reaching degenerate points -Davis
     - The routine will also include a calculation of probability: how likely is it for the parameters to evolve to be equal to the new parameters.
-This will include an external call to the likelihood function, as well as the aforementioned generating function -Davis
+This will include an external call to the likelihood function, as well as the a forementioned generating function -Davis
     - Finally, the routine will include a random number calculation to assess whether or not the step in parameter space is taken -Tianqi
     - All results will be stored in the external Markov-Chain data structure -Davis